Configure your MCP server

 {% tab title="SONARQUBE SERVER" %}

-Use this code sample when using the container image to configure your MCP HTTP server for integrating with SonarQube Server or SonarQube Community Build.
+Use this code sample when using the container image to configure your MCP HTTPS server for integrating with SonarQube Server or SonarQube Community Build.
 The server uses the `SONARQUBE_TOKEN` environment variable for initialization.
 Clients connect to the server using the `Authorization: Bearer` header.

 {% hint style="info" %}